-NET WORTH: $2 billion
+NET WORTH: $2.2 billion

 SOURCE OF WEALTH: Vista Equity Partners

-FUNDING AREAS: Children, Conservation
+FUNDING AREAS: Education & Youth, Conservation

 BACKGROUND: Brian Sheth received a B.S. in economics from Wharton School of the University of Pennsylvania.
 Sheth worked in the mergers and acquisitions groups at Goldman Sachs and Deutsche Morgan Grenfell.
 He also worked at Bain Capital, where he focused on leveraged buyouts of technology companies.
-In 2000, he cofounded Vista Equity Partners with Robert F. Smith and is the firm's president.
+In 2000, he co-founded Vista Equity Partners with Robert F. Smith and is currently the firm's president.

 On the international front, Sangreal has supported the Miracle Foundation, an organization that helps India’s orphans.
 Sheth is the son of an Indian immigrant.

-LOOKING FORWARD: Sheth is in his 40s and still very much engaged in business.
-But this billionaire family should be watched for greater giving down the line.
+LOOKING FORWARD: Sheth is in his 40s and still very much engaged in business, but this billionaire family should be watched for greater giving down the line.
 Despite their Austin base, the couple's grantmaking already touches regions in several parts of the country and the world.